A Map Between Moduli Spaces of Connections: The apparent map in the elliptic case

 This proposition is proved by a direct inspection of the explicit formulas for $\mathrm{M}_b$, which we exclude here.

-\begin{remark} The above proposition implies that the map $\operatorname{App}_\infty \times (\operatorname{App}_\infty\!\circ\,\,\Psi)$ is everywhere well defined on $\Con^{\bar\mu}_{\bar\nu}(\P^1, D)^0$. \end{remark}
+\begin{Remark} The above proposition implies that the map $\operatorname{App}_\infty \times (\operatorname{App}_\infty\!\circ\,\,\Psi)$ is everywhere well defined on $\Con^{\bar\mu}_{\bar\nu}\big(\P^1,D\big)^0$. \end{Remark}

 That (\ref{eq:ab-as}) is dominant is straightforward: it is a map between irreducible spaces of the same dimension, and we can check at a generic point that the derivative has maximal rank.
 The fact that the determinant of $\mathrm{M}_b$ factors as a product of rational curves makes it easy to analyze the behavior of this matrix along such divisor (since we can parametrize each branch).
 Below we describe the kernel of $\mathrm{M}_b$ at every point where the determinant vanishes.
-These are linear subspaces of $\C^3_a$ which are naturally identified with subsets of $\P^2_a = \P(\C^3_a)$.
+These are linear subspaces of $\C^3_a$ which are naturally identified with subsets of $\P^2_a = \P\big(\C^3_a\big)$. \begin{enumerate}\itemsep=0pt \item At a generic point of the conic $\Pi$ the matrix $\mathrm{M}_b$ has rank 2 and its kernel is a fixed point $\tilde D_t \in \P^2_a$. \item At a generic point of the line $L_{i t}$, for $i=0,1,\lambda,\infty$, the matrix $\mathrm{M}_b$ has rank 1 with a~one-dimensional kernel that can be identified with a fixed point $\tilde D_i \in \P^2_a$. \item At the point $D_i$, for $i=0,1,\lambda,\infty$, the matrix $\mathrm{M}_b$ has rank 1 with a two-dimensional kernel which we identify with the line $L_{i t}$ through $\tilde D_t$ and $\tilde D_i$ in $\P^2_a$. \item At the point $D_t$ the matrix $\mathrm{M}_b$ vanishes identically. \end{enumerate}